kittles/song_barker/README.md

-the audio processing, which was initially developed to be run on the same machine as the server, has become too cpu intensive to handle all but a handful of users concurrently. you'll see a somewhat strange dir structure, with an `/audio_processing` dir with audio processing scripts in it, and a `/audio_processing/cloud` dir with another set of similar looking scripts (they are not the same)
+the audio processing, which was initially developed to be run on the same machine as the server, has become too cpu intensive to handle all but a handful of users concurrently. you'll see a somewhat strange dir structure, with an `/audio_processing` dir with audio processing scripts in it (which are not used now), and a `/audio_processing/cloud` dir with another set of similar looking scripts (they are not the same, and they ARE used)

 ### static assets / puppet
 the bulk of the web front end (the web page where users go to see shared cards)